*And Our Guide On Common Mattress Scams Will Make Sure You Don't Get Taken

 The most amazing thing I’ve experienced when studying the guts of various adjustable air beds is the quality of the pumps used in many of the models on the market.
 Without naming names, I’ve actually seen the inside of a pump from a leading brand of air bed (the operational part of the pump is hidden in the pretty outer housing, which looks like a futuristic, sleek, ergonomically pleasing, almost science fiction like device-amazingly cool) and I was astonished at the size of the mechanism.
 The pump mechanism was smaller than a typical aquarium pump, and was about the size of an Ipad.
 I couldn’t imagine how such a device could move air through an entire mattress with any degree of efficiency.
 I also notice how difficult it was to open the pretty outer casing to get to the actual mechanism-the manufacturer clearly did not want this to be accessible to the consumer.

-The Important Things To Look For When Shopping For An Air Bed - To Make Sure You Get A Truly Comfortable And Durable Air Bed, Not A Pretender
+The Important Things To Look For When Shopping For An Air Bed - To Make Sure You Get A Truly Comfortable And Durable Air Bed, Not A Bed You’ll Be Replacing

-A decent air bed can vary widely in price, from around $1000 for a basic, entry level model, to over $4,000 for the leading brands top of the line model.
-The top of the line model features a layer of memory foam, and some other support foam layers that are designed to add some cushion and aesthetic qualities to the bed.
+A decent air bed can vary widely in price, from around $1000 for a basic, entry level model, to over $4,000 for a more well known brands top of the line model.
+The top of the line model might feature a layer of memory foam, and some other support foam layers that are designed to add some cushion and aesthetic qualities to the bed.

 One good piece of advice - don't get too caught up in the technical jargon involving the air chambers and pump gimmicks.
 Generally, the more baffles and zones in the air chambers, the more problems you may have down the road, since each seam and edge has to be adhered to another, allowing potential leakage to be a big problem.
 Because air bladder construction technology is fairly sophisticated though, leaks and flaws are rarely, if ever, a problem.
 But when they happen, it may be frustrating and hard to locate the leak.